crlp-jerseyldo/crlp-jerseyldo.github.io/_pages/an-ide-for-legislation.md

   * which in Jersey, where we have Articles instead of sections (& we have not gone for IDs for Parts, as they are not part of the numbering of actual provisions),  gives IDs like - “art_18_p_2_sp_b_cl_iii” – for [Art 18(2)(b)(iii)](https://www.jerseylaw.je/laws/current/l_41_2014#_Toc181797850){:target="_blank"}
   * see above for how we are building on this to give pop-ups for defined terms.

-## What would the imaginary tool do?
+## What would the imaginary full IDE-like tool do?
 * The tool would **help** the drafter to be **rigorous** in creating (and marking up for computer readability) -
   * **if-and-or-not** structures,
   * **defined** terms (see the mock-up) and **repeated undefined** terms (which should have the same meaning each time),